Thinkwise/docs/docs/sf/service_tier.md

 Table 11: Program object possibilities in Java.

 Maven repositories can be placed in several ways and at different locations.
 This could be somewhere on a web server, but also, for example, on a network.
-For more information see the Maven documentation on dependencies and repositories:
+For more information, see the Maven documentation on dependencies and repositories:

 - <https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html>